rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 > **Note:** Operators must manage network policies as normal for additional namespaces that are created.

 ## Known Issues
-The following are controls that K3s currently does not pass, by default.
-Each gap will be explained and whether it can be passed through manual operator intervention or if it will be addressed in a future release.
+The following are controls that K3s currently does not pass by default.
+Each gap will be explained, along with a note clarifying whether it can be passed through manual operator intervention, or if it will be addressed in a future release of K3s.

 ### Control 1.2.15